SkymouseStudios/skymse-jekyll/_posts/2018-07-10-what-great-brands-do-part-1.md

 #### A warning for the wise.

-I worked at a company that kept calling themselves “innovative" and “creative" but every time new decisions had to be made the leadership balked at the new ideas and would decide on the safe route, often claiming money was an issue.
+I worked at a company that kept calling themselves “innovative" and “creative" but every time new decisions had to be made the leadership balked at the new ideas and would decide on the safe route, often claiming money was the issue.

 At the same time, the company was spending thousands upon thousands of dollars on software and technology that no one was using.
-Taking action is more than just buying something, **it’s taking the right action** to show you mean what you say and that moves the business forward in the direction your mission says you’re going to.
+Taking action is more than just buying something, **it’s taking the right action** to show you mean what you say.

-If you want to be something, your actions have to match up, you can’t just say something and not follow through—this will only instill contempt in your employees and set your brand up for failure because you’re lying.
+If you want to be something, your actions have to match up, you can’t just say something and not follow through—this will only instill contempt in your employees and set your brand up for failure—because you’re lying.

 Do what you say you will do!

 ### Building your brand toolbox

 A brand toolbox is about how you execute, "creating a clear, consistent common understanding of your brand among everyone who works with it."
+Here are some examples:

 * Web pages that do more than list ideas but illustrate them in action of provide various tools for understanding what you do
 * Create a word bank of adjectives in addition to you core values to help flush out your brand.